Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Numerical Evaluation

-In Fig. \ref{RMSE_cmp_with_random_RIS}, we fix the number of RIS elements at 81 and assess the impact of random RIS phase shift versus optimized RIS configuration on positioning accuracy.
-It is evident that the actual positioning performance with random RIS phase shift does not experience a significant decline as the transmit power increases.
-At the other extreme, the optimized RIS phase shift provides an improvement of approximately two orders of magnitude in positioning accuracy.
-This fully demonstrates the crucial role of optimizing the RIS phase shift in localization problems and the effectiveness of the optimization method we employed.
+In Figs. \ref{RMSE_cmp_with_random_RIS} and \ref{PN_CFO_MSE_cmp_with_random_RIS}, we assess the {effect} of the optimized RIS {phase shifts} on the {performance of estimation}, compared to {the} random {setup}.
+From Fig. \ref{RMSE_cmp_with_random_RIS}, the localization performance with random RIS phase shifts does not experience a significant decline as the transmit power increases.
+At the other extreme, the optimized RIS phase shifts provide an improvement of approximately two orders of magnitude in localization accuracy. {This demonstrates the crucial role of optimizing the RIS phase shifts in localization and underscores the effectiveness of the proposed RIS configuration algorithm.} On the other hand, Fig. \ref{PN_CFO_MSE_cmp_with_random_RIS} shows that {compared to the optimized RIS phase shifts, using random RIS phase shifts yields even lower joint MSE of CFO and PN, although the curve does not experience any significant decline as the transmit power increases in this case.} This occurs because we extract the PEB part of HCRLB and set it as the RIS optimization objective.
+Thus, the estimation performance of the CFO and PN parameters is ignored.

-Fig. \ref{RMSE_of_different_RIS_size} and Fig. \ref{PN_CFO_MSE_of_different_RIS_size} respectively depict the curves of RMSE for positioning and MSE for estimation of $\underline{\bm{\gamma}}$ under different transmit powers, at the number of RIS sizes of 49, 81, and 121.
-It can be observed that increasing the transmit power and the number of RIS elements results in gains in all parameters to be estimated.
-This demonstrates that increasing the signal transmit power or increasing the number of RIS reflection elements is beneficial for parameter estimation.
+Figs. \ref{RMSE_of_different_RIS_size} and \ref{PN_CFO_MSE_of_different_RIS_size} depict the curves of the RMSE for UE localization and MSE for the estimation of $\underline{\bm{\gamma}}$, respectively, under different transmit powers, where {${ N_{\text{R}}}$} is {set to} 49, 81, or 121.
+It is observed that increasing the transmit power and/or the {RIS element number} {results} in gains in all parameters to be estimated.
+However, as the transmit SNR increases, the RMSE and MSE do not decrease as sharply as HCRLB{,} because of the approximate PN vector, as well as the Taylor series approximation considered when deriving closed-form expressions for the CFO and PN.